kmcg2001/lift-sim/README.md

 ## Usage

 lift_sim_threads:
 1. Open the lift_sim_threads folder
 2. Include in the folder a file called "sim_input.txt" of 50-100 requests you want made, with min floor 1 and max floor 20 (example file given).
 3. Compile the program,in the terminal:
-      ''make``.
+``make``
 4. Run the program, in the terminal:
      ``./lift_sim_A [buffer-size] [request duration]``
 5. View the log data in the "sim.out.txt" file

 lift_processes:
 1. Open the lift_sim_processess folder
 2. Include in the folder a file called "sim_input.txt" of 50-100 requests you want made, with min floor 1 and max floor 20 (example file given).
 3. Compile the program, in the terminal:
       ``make``
 4. Run the program, in the terminal:
       ``./lift_sim_B [buffer-size] [request duration]``
 5. View the log data in the "sim.out.txt" file

  ## TODO
  * N/A